FaithL3S5/SimpleNumbersProcessor/README.md

 7. User operates the program

 or just download the .jar and .bat file together then execute the .bat file (windows only)

+device that already has JRE installed may run the .jar file directly by double clicking the file (some device may not work with this method)

 From IDE:
 1. User download this repository